Jewish festivals

 4 Pentecost or Feast of Weeks or Shavuot.
 Described in Leviticus 23, The Feast of Weeks is the second of the three “solemn feasts” that all Jewish males were required to travel to Jerusalem to attend (Exodus 23:14–17; 34:22–23; Deuteronomy 16:16).
 This important feast gets its name from the fact that it starts seven full weeks, or exactly 50 days, after the Feast of Firstfruits.
 Since it takes place exactly 50 days after the previous feast, this feast is also known as “Pentecost” (Acts 2:1), which means “fifty.”

 For believers in Jesus there is an event, called the Rapture.
 We read in 1 Tessalonians 4:16 about the trumpet call of God, after which in verse 17 the church is taken up in the clouds.
 The parallel text is given in 1 Corinthians 15:52, where the rapture is taking place at the sound of the last trumpet.
 Jews will say: "Right, this is the trumpet call of Rosh Hashanah".
+See festival 5.
 Some followers of Yeshua (Jesus) will argue that this last call is the same as the sound on the seventh trumpet of Revelation 11:15.
 A sound of horns blown by people on earth.
 We hear this in circles of mid-tribulation rapture exegesis.
 I however, as a pre-tribulation rapture believer, say that the sound of the last trumpet will be heard as a heavenly blow at the pre-tribulation rapture, as a last-trumpet call of the church age dispensation.

 Fall festivals